 - F. All employees are required to develop and demonstrate safe work habits, and participate in trainings directed by their supervisor.
 Employees shall: - 1.
 Learn and observe the safety rules, procedures, and policies. - 2.
 Promptly report to their supervisor all accidents and injuries occurring within the course and scope of their employment. - 3.
 Promptly report to their supervisor unsafe conditions that they observe. - 4.
 Attend and participate in Safety Committee meetings if directed by their supervisor. - 5.
 Use prescribed personal protective equipment and/or clothing when required. - 6.
-Follow protocols identified for any given program.

-G. Disciplinary Process

-- 1. Unsafe work behavior shall not be tolerated. - 2.
+Follow protocols identified for any given program. - G. Disciplinary Process - 1.
+Unsafe work behavior shall not be tolerated. - 2.
 Any employee determined to have worked unsafely may be progressively disciplined ranging from coaching and counseling up to and including termination. - 3.
 Any supervisor or Department Head determined to have directed employees to work unsafely may be progressively disciplined ranging from coaching and counseling up to and including termination. - H. The Safety Committee is responsible to oversee safety policies and practices. - 1.
 This includes tracking the timely correction of workplace hazards that have not been resolved by the employees, supervisors/managers, and/or department heads, receive and review reports of unsafe conditions, workplace inspection reports, safety training plans, and accident and injury/illness reports. - 2.
 Departmental appointments and re-appointments of Committee members shall be at the discretion of their Department Head. - 3.
 Appointments shall be staggered as to maintain the continuity of the Committee. - 4.
 Some operational departments such as Alameda Municipal Power, Fire, Police and Public Works have their own safety.
 These departments shall also participate on the Safety Committee to ensure the City's overall IIPP responsibility is effective.

-- 5. The Safety Committee shall: - a.
-Meet regularly, but no less than quarterly, to discuss all safety issues in a timely manner so that any necessary changes can be communicated and implemented. - b.
-Perform the following functions: - Prepare a written record of issues discussed at meetings and maintain the record for review. - Review the results of periodic, scheduled workplace inspections to identify any needed safety procedures or programs to track specific corrective actions. - Review supervisors' investigations of accidents and injuries to ensure that all causes have been identified and corrected. - All documents presented to the Safety Committee will have the impacted employees name and position redacted for confidentiality reasons.
-The department name may also be redacted if needed to protect confidentiality. - Where appropriate, submit suggestions to department management for the prevention of future incidents. - Review alleged hazardous conditions brought to the attention of any committee member, determine necessary corrective actions, and review those actions with responsible parties to ensure corrections are made within appropriate deadlines. - Participate in safety inspections where appropriate. - Review safety problems and recommend practical solutions to the problems. - Review pertinent liability and workers' compensation reports. - Communicate with staff on the results on the meeting.

-Contact the Human Resources Director at (510) 747-4900 for more information.
+Administrative Policies and Procedures Number 30 Page 5 of 29 5.
+The Safety Committee shall: 5.
+The salety Committee shall. a.
+Meet regularly, but no less than qua manner so that any necessary char implemented. b.
+Perform the following functions: Prepare a written record of issue record for review.
+Review the results of periodic, sc any needed safety procedures a actions.
+Review supervisors' investigation causes have been identified and.
+All documents presented to the employees name and position re department name may also be confidentiality.
+Where appropriate, submit sugg the prevention of future incident.
+Review alleged hazardous conc committee member, determine those actions with responsible periodic appropriate deadlines.
+Participate in safety inspections Review safety problems and rec problems.
+Review pertinent liability and was heduled workpl or programs to the s of accidents of d corrected.
+Safety Committe edacted for corrected if nee estions to depart s. litions brought to necessary correct arties to ensure of where approprise ommend praction ace inspections to identify rack specific corrective and injuries to ensure that all ee will have the impacted fidentiality reasons.
+The ded to protect rtment management for the attention of any ective actions, and review corrections are made within ate. cal solutions to the ation reports.
+Contact the Human Poseurces Director at (510) 7 17 4900 for more information Contact the Human Resources Director at (510) 74 •/-4700 IOI IIIOIE